Digital Rights Watch is committed to protecting your privacy.

 We do not sell our email list.
 We do not share or distribute your contact information unless specifically stated so, and never without your explicit consent.

 If you donate to us, your credit card information will be used only for transactions through our secure online payment system.
-Digital Rights Watch utilises Stripe as a payment gateway and does not retain details of your credit card.
+Digital Rights Watch utilises Stripe as a payment gateway and our organisation does not gain access to nor retain details of your credit card.